ASaiM/documentation/installation.rst

 Requirements
 ************

 To use the ASaiM framework, `Docker <https://www.docker.com/products/overview#h_installation>`_ is required.

 For Linux users and people familiar with the command line, please follow the `very good instructions <https://docs.docker.com/installation/>`_ from the Docker project.

 Non-Linux users are encouraged to use `Kitematic <https://kitematic.com>`_, a graphical User-Interface for managing Docker containers.

+    .. raw:: html

+        <iframe width="560" height="315" src="https://www.youtube.com/embed/fYer4Xdw_h4" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

+    How to use Kitematic for Galaxy Docker, a video realized for the `Galaxy RNA workbench <http://bgruening.github.io/galaxy-rna-workbench>`_.

 The databases used by HUMAnN2 are quite big, we recommend to have at least 100 Gb of disk space

 Launching ASaiM
 ***************

 1. Starting the ASaiM Docker container: analogous to starting the generic Galaxy Docker image:

     .. code-block:: bash

         $ docker run -d -p 8080:80 quay.io/bebatut/asaim-framework

     Nevertheless, here is a quick rundown:

     - ``docker run`` starts the Image/Container

         In case the Container is not already stored locally, Docker downloads it automatically

     - The argument ``-p 8080:80`` makes the port 80 (inside of the container) available on port 8080 on your host

         Inside the container a Apache web server is running on port 80 and that port can be bound to a local port on your host computer.
         With this parameter you can access your Galaxy instance via `http://localhost:8080` immediately after executing the command above

     - ``quay.io/bebatut/asaim-framework`` is the Image/Container name, that directs Docker to the correct path in the Docker index
     - ``-d`` will start the Docker container in Daemon mode.

         A detailed discussion of Docker's parameters is given in the `Docker manual <http://docs.docker.io/>`_.
 It is really worth reading

     The Docker container is run: Galaxy will be launched!

         Setting up Galaxy and its components can take several minutes.
 You can inspect the state of the starting using:

         .. code-block:: bash

             $ docker ps # to obtain the id of the container
             $ docker logs <container_id>